proteinreport/proteinreport.org/content/en/newswire/leading-cultivated-fish-company-avant-announces-new-rd-and-pilot-manufacturing-facilities/index.md

 ---
-title: "Leading cultivated fish company Avant announces new R&amp;D and pilot manufacturing facilities plan in Singapore"
+title: "Leading cultivated fish company Avant announces new R&D and pilot manufacturing facilities plan in Singapore"
 date: 2021-04-26 06:26:11
 lastmod: 2021-04-26 06:26:11
 slug: /leading-cultivated-fish-company-avant-announces-new-rd-and-pilot-manufacturing-facilities
-description: "Avant, the first cultivated meat company in China and the first cultivated fish company in Asia, announced today it is establishing new Research &amp; Development and pilot manufacturing facilities plan in Singapore, with the support of the Singapore Economic Development Board."
+description: "Avant, the first cultivated meat company in China and the first cultivated fish company in Asia, announced today it is establishing new Research & Development and pilot manufacturing facilities plan in Singapore, with the support of the Singapore Economic Development Board."
-excerpt: "Avant, the first cultivated meat company in China and the first cultivated fish company in Asia, announced today it is establishing new Research &amp; Development and pilot manufacturing facilities plan in Singapore, with the support of the Singapore Economic Development Board."
+excerpt: "Avant, the first cultivated meat company in China and the first cultivated fish company in Asia, announced today it is establishing new Research & Development and pilot manufacturing facilities plan in Singapore, with the support of the Singapore Economic Development Board."
 proteins: [Cell-Based]
 products: [Meat, Seafood, Ingredients]
 topics: [Business]